toolleeo/cli-apps/README.md

 A list of some online resoures that contribute interesting links to apps and info.

+[Toolleeo’s CLIpedia](https://robot.unipv.it/clipedia/) - Blog with information on CLI apps, screenshots and other details (license, author, etc.).

 [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) - A wonderful summary from Joshua Levy regarding command line (Bash in particular) tools, programs, tips and tricks; contains many pointers to resources and repositories, in the form of "to do this you must know that", which gives great pointers but requires further investigation from different sources; translated in many languages.

 [Inconsolation blog](https://inconsolation.wordpress.com/) - "Adventures with lightweight and minimalist software for Linux": reviews of many command-line programs; many programs reviewed (400+, at least), with screenshots and animated GIFs; the style of presentation is ironic and funny, but requires some effort to figure out the real contribution of a program.